seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 Donaldson, W.E., and S.C.
 Byersdorfer.
 2005.
 Biological field techniques for lithodid crabs.
 University of Alaska Fairbanks, Alaska Sea Grant Report 05-03, Fairbanks.

 Fitch, H., M. Deiman, J. Shaishnikoff, and K. Herring.
 2012.
 Annual management report for the commercial and subsistence shellfish fisheries of the Bering Sea, 2010/11.
-Pages 75-1776 [In] Fitch, H., M. Schwenzfeier, B. Baechler, T. Hartill, M. Salmon, M. Deiman, E.
+Pages 75-1776 [In] Fitch, H., M. Schwenzfeier, B. Baechler, T. Hartill, M. Salmon, and M. Deiman, E.

 Evans, E. Henry, L. Wald, J. Shaishnikoff, K. Herring, and J. Wilson.
 2012.
 Annual management report for the commercial and subsistence shellfish fisheries of the Aleutian Islands, Bering Sea and the Westward Region’s Shellfish Observer Program, 2010/11.
 Alaska Department of Fish and Game, Fishery Management Report No. 12-22, Anchorage.